 Advanced technologies such as ML and AI play a pivotal role in sustaining and growing corporations in today's digitalized world, but did you know that these technologies can be deployed to protect organizations from insider fraud?

 As fraudsters increasingly leverage sophisticated technologies to access sensitive data, it's important that organizations shift away from traditional processes such as audit files and adopt automated insider fraud solutions.
 Such as network monitoring, which stores user activity across business-critical systems and identifies outlier behaviors in real-time to flag a potential fraud case before it happens.

 But the benefits of these technologies don't just stop there!
 AI & ML can also help alleviate key pain points organizations experience when investigating fraudulent activities, including:

 1. Minimizing information overload

 caused by unconsolidated data making it harder to detect insider fraud.

 due to outdated technology collecting fragmented behavioral patterns, leading to false fraud alerts.

 to evidence and build a sufficient case against an 'internal bad actor'

-Year on year, more organisations are migrating to cloud-based technologies.
-The acknowledgement that legacy processes and systems can't overcome today's evolving fraud and risk threats drives organisations to turn to the cloud.
-However, it can be difficult for organisations that aren't cloud-native to keep up, especially if you don't know where to start.
+Year on year, more organizations are migrating to cloud-based technologies.
+The acknowledgement that legacy processes and systems can't overcome today's evolving fraud and risk threats drives organizations to turn to the cloud.
+However, it can be difficult for organizations that aren't cloud-native to keep up, especially if you don't know where to start.